Temporally dynamic canopy heights derived from momentum flux data across AmeriFlux sites.

-This study is supported by FLUXNET and AmeriFlux Management Projects, sponsored by U.S. Department of Energy’s Office of Science (DE-SC0012456 and DE-AC02-05CH11231).
+This study is supported by FLUXNET and AmeriFlux Management Project, hosted by the Lawrence Berkeley National Laboratory, which is sponsored by the U.S. Department of Energy Office of Science (DE-SC0012456 and DE-AC02-05CH11231).

 Chu, H. et al. “Temporal dynamics of aerodynamic canopy height derived from eddy covariance momentum flux data across North American Flux Networks.”
 Geophysical Research Letters 45(17), 9275–9287 (2018).
 [DOI:10.1029/2018GL079306]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER